We're an affiliate

 Prevention

 Remove all flammable material and if necessary cover the ground with fire-resistant material.
 Wear a welding apron, so that your clothing can not catch fire.
-For all welding works outside the welding shop for instance in work yards, in other companies, a fire permit must always be requested from the client.
+For all welding works outside the welding shop for instance, in work yards or other companies, a fire permit must always be requested from the client.

 UV Radiation